Freiling87/CCU/CCU/Scratchpad.md

 ##		T	Trait Hiding
 ###			T	Character Creator, Player Edition (CharacterCreation)
 Possible future bug: If you create a character in DE, and edit/resave them in PE (hidden traits won't be visible), will it remove or keep their hidden traits?
+Breaking mods up means the player edition should be
 ###			√	Character Select (CharacterSelect)
 Complete
 ###			√	Character Sheet (CharacterSheet)